 English unarguably plays a significant role in our lives, and yet there are certain aspects of this language; we often get confused with and use incorrectly.
 Homophonic words are one such aspect that causes uncertainty in the minds of the user while using English spellings; here is an in-depth article on it.
 Some remarkably distinct words share the same pronunciation and add to the real wilderness of the English language.

-Whether we accept it or not, we can’t help but Google the silliest words because hey, it’s embarrassing to be unaware of the right name.
+Whether we accept it or not, we can’t help but Google the silliest words because, hey, it’s embarrassing to be unaware of the right name.
 Oh, wait!
 Isn’t it supposed to be accepted?
 For a lot of you still trying to figure it out, you’re not alone!
 Here are some words that often put us in a tight spot.

-These words are the among ones we came across in school frequently, but when it comes to spelling them out, well, we were always confused with that.
+These words are the ones we came across in school frequently, but when it comes to spelling them out, well, we were always confused with that.

-While ‘principal’ means main or chief, ‘principle’ means a concept or an idea, and yet it was always a struggle back in school to spell the word ‘Principal’ right on our leave applications.
-Was it the Principal or Principle of Evolution that we learned is 10th?
+While ‘principal’ means main or chief, ‘principle’ means a concept or an idea, yet it was always a struggle back in school to spell the word ‘Principal’ right on our leave applications.
+Was it the Principal or Principle of Evolution that we learned in the 10th?
 I might still fumble with that one.
 Unlucky for us, you can’t tell them apart with pronunciation, which makes it more robust.

 We often feel the need to check on this one!

 Lose is a verb that means being deprived of something, and loose is an adjective that refers to not being firmly fixed—still looking for a way to tell them apart?
-Here’s how one can do that – lose is pronounced with ‘z’ in the end and loose with.’
-Remember this the next time you’re on a diet trying to ‘lose’ weight or while shopping for the right size of a dress.
+Here’s how one can do that – lose is pronounced with ‘I’m in the end and loose with.’
+Remember this the next time you’re on a diet trying to ‘lose weight or while shopping for the right size of a dress.

 How old were you when you realized the two were different words?
 It is a widespread mistake that most of us make because the two terms are used in very similar contexts.